Jie-0828/COMEDY/README.md

-# CADDY: Continuous-time Anomaly Detection in Dynamic Networks
+# COMEDY: Continuous-time Anomalous Edge Detection in Dynamic Networks
 <!--#### -->
 ## Introduction
-To address anomaly detection in dynamic networks, in this paper, we propose a novel <u>**C**</u>ontinuous-time <u>**A**<u>nomaly <u>**D**<u>etection framework in <u>**DY**<u>namic networks **(CADDY)**.
-This model disigns outdated information filter to filters out the outdated information by removing the inactive nodes in the current dynamic network and combines the *attention-temporal module* with the *historical information bank* for anomaly detection at the finest most natural temporal granularity without loss of information.
-Moreover, considering the absence of node attributes in dynamic network datasets, we design a comprehensive node coding strategy.
-This encoding method utilizes node centrality and relative interaction time to represent node features, serving as inputs for downstream neural networks.
+To address anomalous edge detection in dynamic networks, in this paper, we propose a novel  <u>**C**<u>ontinuous-time An <u>**OM**<u>aly  <u>**E**<u>dge detection framework in  <u>**DY**<u>namic networks **(COMEDY)**.
+This framework features a specialized filter to identify and exclude outdated information from inactive nodes while preserving historical interaction information within a specific time window.
+Coupled with an attention mechanism and a temporal decay function, the network enhances its ability to extract coupled spatial-temporal information among nodes.
+Secondly, COMEDY employs tailored negative sampling strategies specifically for distinct types of real-world anomalies.
+These strategies enhance the model's ability to generalize across different scenarios and detect nuanced abnormalities.
+Moreover, considering the absence of node attributes in dynamic network datasets, we introduce a general node coding strategy suitable for continuous-time graph neural networks.
+A key innovation is the incorporation of node gravity centrality as a form of spatial coding.
+This approach provides a comprehensive representation of the nodes' connection patterns, enhancing the model’s capacity to understand and interpret complex structural dynamics within the graph.

- The framework of CADDY consists of four main components: the outdated information filter(blue box), the spatial-temporal encoding (green dotted box), the attention-temporal aggregator (red dotted box), and the anomaly detector (purple dotted box).
-Within the attention-temporal aggregator, the historical information bank (yellow oval box) is used to store historical interactive information of nodes.
+The framework of COMEDY consists of four main components: the outdated information filter (blue box), the spatial-temporal encoding (green box), the attention-temporal aggregator (yellow box), and the anomaly detector (purple box).
+Below the overall architecture, index with (a).
+Below the Sptial-temporal node encoding (dotted green box), index with (b).
+Below the Attention-temporal aggregator (dotted yellow box), index with (c).
 ![framework](framework.png)

 ## Dataset and preprocessing